Seiger/sTask/docs/pages/getting-started.md

 - `s_workers` - Worker configurations
 - `s_tasks` - Task records and execution history

+It also creates the `stask_access` permission for controlling access to the sTask interface.

 ### Step 6: Setup Task Worker

 The task worker command processes pending tasks automatically.
 Add it to your cron or task scheduler: